Dany Heatley: Ottawa Senators (2005–2009)

-Trade Request
+Trade request (2009)

 Coming off his lowest points total since his rookie season (excluding his shortened 31-game season in 2003–04), TSN reported that Heatley had filed a request for a trade on June 9, 2009, despite being only one year into a six-year contract extension signed in 2007.
 Heatley had reportedly become unhappy with his role with the Senators under new head coach Cory Clouston.
 Despite his declining offensive numbers, Heatley felt that his decreased ice time and his move from the first power-play line to the second power-play line were unfair to him.
 Prior to the trade request, these concerns had been brought to the attention of management during the Senators' year-end meetings.

 In an interview with reporters after the request had been made public, Senators' then-General Manager Bryan Murray stated that he was "shocked and disappointed" at Heatley's request.
 In addition, Murray said that head coach Clouston was hurt by Heatley's remarks.
 "The frustrating part for us is we have gone through several coaches here that we couldn't win enough games with," Murray stated.
 "We brought in a guy the results we were very happy with.
 The team started to look like a real team again.
 And then to be kind of blindsided, in his way of thinking anyway, by one of your players – not wanting to fit in.
 That's hard for a coach to accept."